 Insurers are also interested in your job, as this may have an effect on how often you are driving your car and the distances you cover in it.
 For example, if you commute long distances from your home to work you are considered to be of higher risk due to the amount of time you spend on the road.

 When it comes to your job, make sure you check the details of your quote to see exactly which journeys the insurer is offering to cover you for.
 If you are using your car as part of your job, you will also need to get business car insurance as standard policies only cover you for commuting and social use.

 Type of car

 The value and performance of your car will also be considered in your insurance quote.
 In terms of value, the more expensive your car, the pricier it will be for an insurance company to pay out on any repairs should you put in a claim.

 This issue, and the fact that these cars tend to be more desirable and more likely to be broken into or stolen, means that more expensive cars will generally result in a higher insurance premium.

 Type of insurance

-Insurers don’t just offer one single type of insurance and the policy you select will have an impact on your quoted price.
-Different levels such as “Third Party”, “Third Party, Fire and Theft” and “Fully Comprehensive Cover” offer varying levels of cover with varying prices according to the type you go for.
+Insurance providers don’t just offer one single type of insurance and the policy you select will have an impact on your quoted price.
+Budget Car Insurance offers different levels such as “Third Party”, “Third Party, Fire and Theft” and “Fully Comprehensive Cover”.
+These varying levels of cover have varying prices according to the type you go for.
 Check out our guide on third party car insurance to find out more about each of these options.

 Also, if you’d like to find out more information about all things motor insurance, have a browse through the driving segment of our blog.